kiedunne/ThermostatApp/README.md

+My first program using Javascript

 # Thermostat

-You will build the logic needed to model a simple thermostat.
+You will TDD the logic needed to model a simple thermostat, and creating a UI web app to communicate with it .

 ### Specification: